charliem61/Crypto-Quiz/README.md

     When the user logs onto the page, they will be presented with a series of quetions in the form of a quiz to test their coding knowledge.

-    Upon completion of the quiz they will recieve a score from the recording of their answers and graded against a 100% grading possiblility.
+    Upon completion of the quiz they will recieve a score from the recording of their answers at a 5 point value for each.

-    ////ADD MORE BASED ON WHAT YOU CAN ACHEIVE AND WHAT ENDS UP BEING THE POSSIBLITLY OF WHAT CAN TRULY BE COMPLETED////

 Problems Solved: